 God’s Greatness: Within His Books and Everything Around You!

-Most times, people—including myself—probably don’t seem to don’t give any thought about God and his greatness.
-We are too engrossed in our own activities, good or bad, to a point that we hardly think about God, the trees, birds and other wonderfully created beings and objects created by God.
+Most times, many people—including me—probably don’t think much about God and his greatness.
+We are too engrossed in our own activities—either fortunate or unfortunate—up to a point that we hardly think about God, Mother Nature, the trees, birds and other wonderfully created beings and creatures of God.
 Creation gives a clue to the greatness of God beyond what we can only see.
 Nowadays — arguably more than at any other time in history — mankind unconsciously and unintentionally takes the back seat when considering the common things of life.
 This causes them to close their own minds from seeing the greatness of God which is exposed through the simplicity of observing his creatures and his creation.
 In reality, the follower(s) of any religion, or believers in God, can sense much of God’s greatness by reading the contents of their respective “holy books” or “words of God”.
 A lot of mysteries and miracles (backed up with historical evidence) can be read and deeply sensed from reading and meditating on the words in the holy books.
 Coupled with reading the words of God, another inspiring thing to do is to take a look is to take a look or behold the products of God’s amazing power: the tangible things you can see, hear and feel around you.

 Over the ages, and up till this moment, the words in the “holy books” have always acted as a direct signpost from God’s creation to his immensely great power.
 From the time he created the first man, many of his followers (who are on a different page from those who disbelieve) gained extraordinary insight about God’s mysterious powers of manifesting his own thoughts in physical forms.
 Saint Paul was quite audible and clear when he said: “since the creation of the world, the hidden characteristics of God have been clearly understood by the things he created around us”.
 Even stone-hearted disbelievers like Pharaoh and Nebuchadnezzar (just to name a few people who attempted to exalt themselves above God) were forced to accept God’s sovereignty when the chips went down on their haughtiness.
 At the end of the battle between little Pharaoh and God, Pharaoh lost every important thing he had because he went against God’s instructions by keeping the Israelites as slaves in captivity.
 When the sun set on the battle between tiny Nebuchadnezzar and almighty God, he (Nebuchadnezzar) was changed into another form and driven away from people to eat grass like an ox.